Totulino/data-structures-and-algorithms-javascript/src/arrays/README.md

 ## Arrays

-Store multiple elements of the same type with one single variable name Easy access as lons as you have the index
+Store multiple elements of the same type with one single variable name Easy access as long as you have the index

 Arrays are a collection of items.
 They are stored in contiguous memory locations.
 Meaning, they are stored one after the other in memory.